 4. Science In Sport GO Energy Bars

-Runners who compete would benefit from these bars.
+Runners who compete seriously, whether against the clock or against themselves, will benefit from these bars.
 They’re not only high in healthy carbohydrates, but they’re completely free from any ingredients that are considered to be banned substances in the world of sports, as per their Informed-Sport Certified badge.

 This bar is packed with energy-restoring carbs with a nice 26 grams per bar (11 grams from sugar, though).
 It’s rounded off with just under 5 grams of protein and 2 grams of fat.